sup4mile/clusters/README.md

 File path: jzhang

 1. Change raw data into dta format

-	cbp_related/cbpYYco.txt (YY is the year)
+	cbp_related/cbp_raw_to_dta.do

-	Stata command: insheet using cbpYYYYco.txt
+	read in: cbpYYco.txt (the raw CBP data txt file, Yy is the year)

-	save cbpYYYYco.dta (this is the input raw data for imputation)
+	result: cbpYYYYco.dta (this is the input raw data for imputation)

 2. Imputation of employment data for each year